montilla-marco/SpringBootFeatures/README.md

 The _`forceEagerSessionCreation property`_ can be used to ensure that a session is always available before the filter chain executes (the default is false, as this is resource intensive and not recommended).

+#### HeaderWriterFilter
-**HeaderWriterFilter** Filter implementation to add headers to the current request.
+Filter implementation to add headers to the current request.
 Can be useful to add certain headers which enable browser protection.
 Like _`X-Frame-Options, X-XSS-Protection and X-Content-Type-Options`_.

+#### CsrfFilter
-**CsrfFilter** Applies Cross-site request forgery (CSRF) protection using a synchronizer token pattern.
+Applies Cross-site request forgery (CSRF) protection using a synchronizer token pattern.
 Developers are required to ensure that CsrfFilter is invoked for any request that allows state to change.
 Typically this just means that they should ensure their web application follows proper REST semantics (i.e. do not change state with the HTTP methods GET, HEAD, TRACE, OPTIONS).

-Typically the CsrfTokenRepository implementation chooses to store the CsrfToken in HttpSession with HttpSessionCsrfTokenRepository.
+Typically the **CsrfTokenRepository** implementation chooses to store the CsrfToken in **HttpSession** with **HttpSessionCsrfTokenRepository**.
 This is preferred to storing the token in a cookie which can be modified by a client application.

+#### OncePerRequestFilter
-**OncePerRequestFilter** Filter base class that aims to guarantee a single execution per request dispatch, on any servlet container.
+Filter base class that aims to guarantee a single execution per request dispatch, on any servlet container.
 It provides a _`doFilterInternal`_ method with **HttpServletRequest** and **HttpServletResponse** arguments.
-As of Servlet 3.0, a filter may be invoked as part of a javax.servlet.DispatcherType#REQUEST REQUESTor javax.servlet.DispatcherType#ASYNC ASYNC dispatches that occur in separate threads.
+As of Servlet 3.0, a filter may be invoked as part of a _`javax.servlet.DispatcherType#REQUEST`_ REQUESTor _`javax.servlet.DispatcherType#ASYNC`_ ASYNC dispatches that occur in separate threads.
 A filter can be configured in whether it should be involved in async dispatches.
 However, in some cases servlet containers assume different default configuration.
-Therefore sub-classes can override the method shouldNotFilterAsyncDispatch() to declare statically if they should indeed be invoked, once, during both types  of dispatches in order to provide thread initialization, logging, security, and so on.
+Therefore sub-classes can override the method _`shouldNotFilterAsyncDispatch()`_ to declare statically if they should indeed be invoked, once, during both types  of dispatches in order to provide thread initialization, logging, security, and so on.
 This mechanism complements and does not replace the need to configure a filter with dispatcher types.  see more in API Docs.

+#### LogoutFilter
-**LogoutFilter** Logs a principal out.
+Logs a principal out.
 Polls a series of **LogoutHandlers**.
 The handlers should be specified in the order they are required.
 Generally you will want to call logout handlers **TokenBasedRememberMeServices** and **SecurityContextLogoutHandler**
 (in that order).
 After logout, a redirect will be performed to the URL determined by either the configured **LogoutSuccessHandler** or the **logoutSuccessUrl**, depending on which constructor was used.

+#### AbstractAuthenticationProcessingFilter
-**AbstractAuthenticationProcessingFilter** Abstract processor of browser-based HTTP-based authentication requests.
+Abstract processor of browser-based HTTP-based authentication requests.
 ###### Authentication Process
 The filter requires that you set the _`authenticationManager property`_.
 An **AuthenticationManager** is required to process the _`authentication request tokens`_ created by implementing classes.
 This filter will intercept a request and attempt to